-Alongside an Aragonese castle, soaring cathedrals and a ramshackle yet historic town, you can find the excellent Otranto Beach and many more secret beaches to that stretch along the coastline either side of the town.
+Alongside an Aragonese castle, soaring cathedrals and a ramshackle yet historic town, you will find Otranto Beach and many more secret beaches to that stretch along the coastline either side of the town.

 The walled town of Gallipoli overlooks the Ionian Sea and is one of the best places in Puglia to visit if you are looking for a mixture of history, sun, sea and sand.

-Spend your morning strolling along the ramparts and visiting the 13th-century fortifications and castles, before spending your afternoon lounging on the main beach in town.
+Spend your morning strolling along the ramparts and visiting the 13th-century fortifications and castles, before spending the afternoon lounging on the main beach in town.

 7. Maldives of Salento

-The Maldives of Salento is a place that’s named in the likeness of the islands and atolls of the Maldives because the sea is a vibrant shade of turquoise and the beaches more tropical than the Mediterranean in look and feel.
+The Maldives of Salento is named in the likeness of the islands and atolls of the Maldives.
+The sea is a vibrant shade of turquoise and the beaches more tropical than the Mediterranean in look and feel.

 The long stretch of coast starts in Torre Pali and heads south towards Torre Vado, offering quiet, hidden spots unlike anywhere else in the country.

 Sardinia is the largest of Italy’s islands, and one of the largest islands in the Mediterranean.
-For beach lovers, that means that some of the best stretches of Italian coastline can be found here.
+For beach lovers, some of the best stretches of Italian coastline are found here.
 With warm waters and clear seas, there are few better holiday destinations than Sardinia.

 8. Cala Goloritze

-Cala Goloritze is one of the most breathtaking beaches in Italy.
-Surprisingly, the beach was caused by a landslide only a few decades ago in 1962.
+Cala Goloritze is one of the most breathtaking beaches in Italy, formed by a landslide in 1962.